 Think about the next 5-10 years.
 Is home ownership in the picture?
 Maybe you want to buy shares, travel or even get an investment property while you rent (also known as ‘rentvesting’).

 Talking to friends and family who’ve already bought property can give you an idea of what’s involved.
 You’ve probably got your eye on the property market and social media too.
-Talking to an expert like a Home Finance Manager or Broker can also help you understand your options and answer any questions about the home buying process.
+Talking to an expert like a Home Lending Specialist or Broker can also help you understand your options and answer any questions about the home buying process.

 But ultimately, it comes down to what’s right for you and your future goals.
 Working out what’s important to you can help you cut through the noise and make a more confident decision.

 "Property is a very individual and unique thing.
 The advice can only go so far.
 You need to be clear about what’s important to you.”